Homeless Connect San Francisco

 I was so impressed with this Project Homeless Connect

 (PHC) event I thought I would write a little about it.
+Since I first particiapted in 2008, I try to join these events as often as possible.
 I first heard

 about this from my friend and fellow acupuncturist, Lynn.
 I volunteered